stesie/kube-workshop/README.md

 (word of caution: you don't usually do that)

-The (evil) Imperative Way ...
+Taking Shortcuts ...

 ```
 $ kubectl run my-first-pod --image=nginx --labels=env=test,foo=web-server --restart=Never
 ```

 ... the `--restart=Never` is needed because kubectl is to intelligent.
 It defaults to `Always` and hence would create a deployment.
-Ignore for the moment :-)
+Ignore that for the moment :-)

 ```
 $ kubectl get pods